-Maria, a perennial plant, is the happiest when placed under bright yet filtered sunlight.
+A perennial plant, Maria is happiest when placed under bright yet filtered sunlight.

-While low light and humidity doesn’t bother your plant, the color fades away by harsh sunlight, leaving the leaves yellowing and further scorching.
+While low light and humidity don’t bother your plant, the color fades away by harsh sunlight, leaving the leaves yellowing and further scorching.

-Apart from this, the plant is straightforward to take care of because of its slow-growing nature.
+The plant is also straightforward to take care of because of its slow-growing nature.

 10 Additional Varieties of Aglaonema